-I love making milkshakes for kids because that they are so quick and easy—it’s like whipping up a birthday party in minutes.
+Making milkshakes for kids is so quick and easy—it’s like whipping up a birthday party in minutes.
 When it comes to authentic birthday cake flavor, you don’t need store-bought cake mix, since it’s actually the store-bought vanilla frosting that triggers the memories.

-The frosting is also the perfect “glue” to adhere the sprinkles to the glasses.
-The key to a seriously decadent and successful milkshake of any kind—aside from using the best ice cream you can find—is to keep all of your ingredients and equipment chilled up until the very last minute.
+The frosting is also the perfect “glue” to adhere colorful sprinkles to the glasses.
+The key to a seriously decadent and successful milkshake of any kind—aside from using the best ice cream you can find—is to keep all of your ingredients and equipment chilled until the last minute.

 Makes 6 mini milkshakes.

 ¼ cup store-bought vanilla frosting, plus more for glasses